Floor Sanding & Fitting

 In most cases, yes.
 If the indentation has not cracked the board or compressed the wood fibres beyond repair, a two-part filler approach works well.
 The repair is not invisible under close inspection, but at standing height and in normal light it is not noticeable.
 If the board is severely crushed, board replacement is the cleaner option.

-What does engineered floor restoration cost in London?
+What does engineered floor restoration cost in Fulham?

 For a standard living room, floor sanding and restoration typically runs between £25 and £45 per square metre in London, depending on the condition, finish choice, and whether any board repairs are needed.
 Repair work such as filler treatment for deep marks is usually quoted as a separate fixed cost on top of the sanding rate.